Camino Packing List: What to Bring

 Use this section if you’re deciding liner vs. sleeping bag, how warm to pack, and how much rain gear you really need.

-Summer Camino (June–September)
+Summer Trails (June–September)

 • Clothing: prioritize quick-dry + sun protection (hat, long-sleeve sun layer).